rogierg/cartymode/INSTALLATION.md

 ## Hardware required

 - Raspberry Pi 2 Model B or better
-- Pican2, or any CAN-hardware device
+- Pican2, Waveshare RS485 CAN HAT, or any CAN-hardware device

 ## Software